 Given the number of proposed amendments throughout the existing Taxi Bylaw, Administration determined that the most expedient option was to adopt a new bylaw and repeal the existing bylaw (No. 611-PL-17).
 The new Bylaw (750-PL-22) provides a transitional period of 90 days from the date of adoption for the taxi operators to comply with the updated mechanical inspection and equipment regulations for taxi vehicles specified in sections 4.2-4.8.
-Following approval of Bylaw No. 750-PL-22, Administration will contact each taxi company to advise them of the updated requirements as well as the deadline for compliance with the new Bylaw.
+Following approval of Bylaw 750-PL-22, Administration will contact each taxi company to advise them of the updated requirements as well as the deadline for compliance with the new Bylaw.

 Bylaw No. 750-PL-22 Received first reading at the May 10th, 2022 Regular Council meeting.
 No additional comments were received prior to the council report, with the exception of the CVIP concerns brought forward, as indicated above.
+Subject to the outcome of the Non-Statutory Public Hearing, Administration is recommending that Council proceed to amend Bylaw No. 750-PL-22 as presented, and proceed to give Bylaw No. 750-PL-22 being a Bylaw to Regulate the Operation of Taxi Cabs, second reading as amended, as well as third and final reading.